 Typhoid fever is a bacterial infection that can spread throughout the body, affecting many organs.
 Without prompt treatment, it can cause serious complications and can be fatal.
 Typhoid fever is highly contagious.
 An infected person can pass the bacteria out of their body in their stools or, less commonly in their urine.

 Typhoid fever results from infection by Salmonella Enterica Serotype Typhi bacteria, it can also be caused by Salmonella Paratyhi, a related bacterium that usually causes a less severe illness these bacteria are related to the bacteria that cause salmonella food poisoning.

-Bio Start Is a dual action product, it contains a slow release oxygen release agent which boost the oxygen levels in septic tanks treatment plants.
+Bio Start is a dual action product, it contains a slow release oxygen release agent which boosts the oxygen levels in septic tank treatment plants.
 Helping the good bacteria rapidly reproduce.
 Bio Start contains naturally occurring microbes in massive numbers, giving rapid growth of good bacteria for optimal sewage treatment.

 Bio Start includes minerals, micro-nutrients and trace elements, this perfect combination boosts growth of micro-organisms producing a rapid accumulation of good biomass.
-Bio Start Is completely biodegradable and homogeneous, it does not contain any harmful bacteria
+Bio Start is homogeneous and completely biodegradable, it does not contain any harmful bacteria

 Bio Start will also improve performance of the system in extremes of weather.
 If the plant is malfunctioning because of excessive use of bleach, Bio Start will restore the necessary biological activity.